yeuchi/RunYasso800/README.md

 ## Workflow
 <img width="738" alt="workflow" src="https://user-images.githubusercontent.com/1282659/68631194-7790fd00-04af-11ea-9a5d-4ed80a8c9cd5.png">
+This application is composed of 5 distint activities:
+1. Goal - set session name and race goal to determine qualifying sprint time.
+2. Run - jog and sprint 10x to complete a training session.
+3. Result - review your run on Google Play with details for qualifying sprints.
+4. Persist - save results via email, Google Drive, and other available on your phone.

 ### Configure
 Start with less distance, iterations or want to less jog (rest) ?